-Each course year at the BBM programme and the MSB programme has a study load of 60 EC (120 EC total), with one credit corresponding to 28 hours of study.
+Each course year at the BBM programme.
+MIE programme and the MSB programme has a study load of 60 EC (120 EC total), with one EC corresponding to 28 hours of study.

 Article 3.6 Content

 The BBM programme includes the following components and related study loads, which are specified in appendices A, B and C: